TrellixVulnTeam/asamba_7EKL/README.md

 [TOC]

 ## About
+The `grid` is a Python interface to interact with the forward asteroseismic grid of massive stars, computed by the MESA stellar structure and evolution code, coupled with the GYRE adiabatic nonradial pulsation code.
+The whole data in the grid is organized as a PostgreSQL database, and the `grid` module allows the users to exploit this database.

+The computation of the grid, the development of the database, and the development of this repository are currently under intense development.
+So, things will grow/improve steeply soon.

 ## Cloning the Repository
 To clone the latest public release of the repository, you may simply do the following: